ultreyaonline/standalone/DEVELOPER_GUIDE.md

 The full list of roles and permissions is seeded in `database/seeds/RolesAndPermissionsSeeder.php` — read this file to understand the full permission matrix.

-**Impersonation:** The `lab404/laravel-impersonate` package is installed.
-Admins can impersonate other users via the UI.
+**Impersonation:** The `lab404/laravel-impersonate` package is used by Admins to impersonate other users via the UI for support purposes.
 Impersonation login/logout events are also fed into the audit log.

 **Horizon access:** Defined in `App\Providers\HorizonServiceProvider::gate()`.
-Only users with the `"manage queues"` permission can access the `/horizon` dashboard.
+Only admin roles with the `"manage queues"` permission can access the `/horizon` dashboard.

 ### Policy class